Corner Fireplace Ideas

 Add-On Options for Corner Fireplaces

 Like most fireplaces, built-in corner hearths are most easily and economically installed at the time a home is being built, added on to, or remodeled.
-That said, there are corner fireplace units, ventless options, and freestanding stoves -- fueled by electricity, gas, gel, or wood -- that can be added to finished rooms.
+That said, there are corner fireplace units, ventless options, and freestanding stoves—fueled by electricity, gas, gel, or wood—that can be added to finished rooms.
 Available in modern versions complete with media-center functions and classically contoured styles sporting stained or white-painted mantels, these prefab corner fireplaces range in price from about $400 to $700.

+There are many fireplace decor ideas to consider when shopping for a corner piece.
 Streamlined silhouettes, glass walls, and high-impact surrounds characterize contemporary corner fireplaces.
 Boxlike forms extend outward from a room's corner, or long, narrow rectangular fireboxes stretch to butt into a corner.
 In a manner that continues to grow in popularity, a fireplace may be installed in the outer corner of a partial wall and enclosed with glass on two or more sides so fires can be seen and appreciated from multiple rooms.
 Got a penchant for the progressive?
 Accentuate your corner fireplace with a stained-concrete, stainless-steel, or glass-tile surround that adds interest while staying in tune with your fireplace's fashion-forward design.